teenageengineering/op-1-ableton-live-control-surface/README.md

 ### Installation

 Download and unzip.
-Rename the folder OP-1.
+Rename the folder to "OP1".

 #### Mac OSX